-- Before your appointment with the vet, get your cat to associate his carrier as a safe place.
-For example, leave his carrier out in the open, feed him only when he’s inside, or incorporate playtime around it.
+- Before your appointment with the vet, get your cat to associate their carrier as a safe place.
+For example, leave their carrier out in the open, feed them only when they’re inside, or incorporate playtime around it.

 - Many cats respond to Feliway, a synthetic cat pheromone used to minimize stress.
 Spray inside the carrier before your trip to the vet.

-- Try to time your vet visits for after your cat eliminates into his litter box.
+- Try to time your vet visits for after your cat eliminates into their litter box.
 This will help avoid messes during the car ride.

 - Use a towel to cover your cat’s carrier to minimize stressful stimuli.

-- Patience and training is key.
+- Patience and training are key.
 Use plenty of treats and encouragement at every stage.

 - Never use human toothpaste.

 - If you have a particularly skittish cat, you’ll want to start with something as simple as stroking your cat’s cheeks with your finger.
-Progress to slipping a finger inside his mouth to rub his gums before introducing a toothbrush.
+Progress to slipping a finger inside their mouth to rub their gums before introducing a toothbrush.

 - The first time you use a toothbrush, let your cat come to you.
-Encourage him to explore or rub his cheeks against the bristle.
+Encourage them to explore or rub their cheeks against the bristle.

-- Wait until your cat is in a relaxed state of mind before attempting to brush his teeth.
-For example, when you’re both already on the couch or when he’s getting ready for his afternoon nap.
+- Wait until your cat is in a relaxed state of mind before attempting to brush their teeth.
+For example, when you’re both already on the couch or when your cat is getting ready for their afternoon nap.

 - Flavored toothpastes can be a great way to train your cat to associate teeth brushing with treat time.

-Keeping your cat at a healthy weight goes a long way toward ensuring he lives a long and happy life, but according to a study done by the Association for Pet Obesity Prevention, over 50% of cats are either obese or overweight.
+Keeping your cat at a healthy weight goes a long way toward ensuring they live a long and happy life, but according to a study done by the Association for Pet Obesity Prevention, over 50 percent of cats are either obese or overweight.
 Just like in humans, obesity can lead to diabetes, arthritis, and other diseases.